-You have got to try these cake mix peanut butter cookie brownies!
+Cake mix peanut butter cookie brownies are the bomb!
 Rich peanut butter flavor with white chocolate chips that are an ooey gooey dessert everyone in the house will love.
 They’re so easy because you use yellow cake mix as the base and amp it up with nuts and peanut butter.
 The best quick treat ever.

 Ok so I am a big dessert lover, and peanut butter is on the top of the list of my favorite flavors!
 In the past we shared how to make brownies out of cake mix but we made strawberry brownies that time.

 We added some peanut butter chips as well as white chocolate chips to achieve the peanut butter chocolate flavors I love and wahhlahhh, perfection.

 BUT just like cookies made with cake mix, when you let them cool in the pan they will continue to cook and become perfection as you see here, so take them out even if you think they aren’t ready.

 - A toothpick inserted will come out relatively clean with a little bit of “wetness”. 😉

 I will say when it comes to baking brownies in general there is a large range of what people enjoy.
 Some love really crispy edges and more of a cake like consistency where we like them just on the verge of being undercooked.

 - This is my suggestion to cook these cookie bars perfectly!

 Check them after 20 minutes and see if the brownie batter have stiffened, and the edges are a light brown.
 If not then add 3-5 minutes and check again.